Chaos in high-dimensional dynamical systems with tunable non-reciprocity

 where permutation symmetry in the two replicas implies that the correlation function has a simple structure $ C^{ab}(t,t') = \delta_{ab}\, C_d(t,t') + (1-\delta_{ab}) C_o(t,t')$.
 The equations for $C_d(t,t')$, $C_o(t,t')$ and $R_d(t,t')$ are shown in the EM and can be integrated numerically to extract $D(t,t;t_0)=C_d(t,t)-C_o(t,t)= |\delta \bx(t)|^2/(2N)$.
 In figure \ref{fig:D_and_Dtilde}-left, we plot the behavior of $D(t,t_0)$ at $\alpha$ fixed and in the stationary state, and we compare the DMFT integration with numerical simulations at finite and increasing $N$, showing a good convergence.
 We see that $D(t,t;t_0)$ has a first transient regime, followed by a exponential growth that saturates on an $\varepsilon$-dependent plateau.
 In the $\varepsilon\to 0$ limit, the dynamics has an indefinite exponential growth and this is shown in Fig.\ref{fig:D_and_Dtilde}-right.
 The corresponding flow equation for $\tilde D$ is

 from which we get the MLE as

 The result of this analysis is shown in Fig.\ref{fig:Lyapunov summary}-right.
 We find that: (i) $\Lambda_0$ is a non-monotonous function of $\alpha$, and (ii) it qualitatively reproduces the numerical results on the SCS model.
-To interpret the non-monotonous behavior of the MLE, we compute $F_0^2$ as a function of $\alpha$.
-This quantity is non-monotonous as a function of $\alpha$ as well.
-However, it has a maximum at a critical $\alpha$ which does not coincide with the one for which the MLE is maximal.
+The behavior of the MLE as a function of $\alpha$ is compared to the one of $F_0^2$, which is also non-monotonous but with a maximum at a critical $\alpha$ which does not coincide with the one for which the MLE is maximal.
+For the SCS model, the non-monotonous behavior of the MLE can be qualitatively interpreted by noting that the quiescent-to-chaotic transition line $g_c(\alpha)$ is a monotonously decreasing function of $\alpha$~\cite{Brunel_correlations}.
+This result follows from the linear stability analysis of the fixed point $\bx=\bm{0}$, which, for the mixed model considered in this work, yields $g_c(\alpha)=g_1^{-1}/(\mu_0+\alpha)$ with $g_1\neq0$.
+Thus, for the SCS and mixed models, the non-monotonous behavior of the MLE as a function of $\alpha$ at fixed $g$ can be qualitatively expected as resulting from a competition between, on the one hand, moving away from the quiescent-to-chaotic transition line $g_c(\alpha)$ and, on the other hand, approaching the chaotic-to-aging transition at $\alpha=1$.
+Instead, along a line of the phase diagram $(g,\alpha)$ such that $g=g_c(\alpha)+\mathrm{offset}$ is at a constant distance from the quiescent-to-chaotic transition line, the MLE is a monotonously decreasing function of $\alpha$ (not shown).
+The interpretation for the pure model with $g_1=0$ is more delicate since it requires a non-linear stability analysis.

-All in all, these results show that a finite degree of reciprocity in the dynamics of non-linear high-dimensional systems not only does not destroy chaotic behavior, but can amplify it.
+All in all, the results presented in this work allow to quantitatively corroborate the picture drawn by the linear stability analysis.
+They show that any finite degree of (extensive-rank) reciprocity in the dynamics does not destroy chaotic behavior, but can even amplify it.
 This is a non-trivial collective effect whose consequences on learning dynamics \cite{sussillo2009generating, fournier2023statistical} and generative capabilities \cite{fournier2025generative,yu2025neural} must be carefully investigated.

-\paragraph*{Acknowledgements --} PU acknowledges funding by the French government under the France 2030 program (PhOM - Graduate School of Physics) with reference ANR-11-IDEX-0003.
+\paragraph*{Acknowledgements --} The authors thank Nicolas Brunel for insightful discussions.
+PU acknowledges funding by the French government under the France 2030 program (PhOM - Graduate School of Physics) with reference ANR-11-IDEX-0003.

 \widetext